ocelotpotpie/NerdPlot/README.md

 -------------

 #### /nerdplot claim
-Claim the plot you are standing in
+Claim the plot you are standing in.
+You can only have so many plots for each type of area.

 #### /nerdplot list
 Name all the plots you are in.
 You can use worldguard /region commands to find out more about your plots (such as where they are).